Exclusive: U.S. eyes China partnership on Africa power - sources

 Obama, America’s first black president whose late father was Kenyan, has made improving electricity in Africa his flagship policy on the continent.

-U.S. companies, including General Electric, have pledged around $14 billion for projects as part of his ambitious “Power Africa” program aimed at boosting electricity generation across the continent.
+U.S. companies, including General Electric (GE.N), have pledged around $14 billion for projects as part of his ambitious “Power Africa” program aimed at boosting electricity generation across the continent.

 China first approached the United States last year about partnering over the Inga dam project in the Democratic Republic of Congo but the United States was not keen on working on a venture that has suffered long delays and spiraling costs, the sources said.